hrhoo/foveated-animations-project/docs/index.md

 # Presentation Video - _Pending_

 A presentation of this project has been made at <a href="https://i3dsymposium.org/2025/">I3D 2025</a> on the 8th of May 2025.
-A recording of this presentation, as well as the official publication of the paper, are now pending from the conference committee.
-This website will be updated to include both as soon as they are available.
+A recording of this presentation is now pending from the conference committee.
+This website will be updated to include it as soon as it is available.

 # Introduction Video
 <div style="text-align: center;">